 HST701, Research: For graduate students researching a master's thesis.
 By permission of instructor.
 (G)(3).
-Occasionally.
+Fall, spring, and summer.

 HST711, Thesis: For graduate students writing a master's thesis.
 By permission of instructor.
 (G)(3).
-Occasionally.

 Individualized Major Program Administration